DaviGuanabara/loyalWingmen/README.markdown

 from modules.utils.keyboard_listener import KeyboardListener
 ```

-Due to pynput (on KeyboardListener) incompatibility, demo_app.py is not able to run on macos properly.
+Due to pynput (on KeyboardListener) incompatibility, demo_app.py cannot run on macos properly.
 If you are using MacOS, the KeyboardListener will be deactivate.

 ```python